As a recruiter, you want to evaluate your interviews by going beyond intuition and relying on precise data.

 6. Monitoring employee development.
 The scorecard doesn't have to stop at hiring.
 It also serves as a reference for monitoring your employees' development.
 Have they achieved their objectives?
 Does it still correspond to the skills required?
 It's a good tool for performance appraisals and aligning career paths with business needs.

-What elements should be included in a scorecard?
+What elements should be included in an interview scorecard?

 Now it's time to put your recruitment scorecard into practice.
 Here are the main elements to add to it: